anna1904/docker-dummy-hw2/classification/classification/model_card.md

 ---
 language: en
-license: mit
+license: MIT
-library_name: keras
+name: MNIST Image Classification
+model_type: image-classification
+dataset_tags:
+- mnist
+model_tags:
+- vit
 ---

-# Model Card for my-cool-model
+# Model Card for mnist-image-classification-vit

 <!-- Provide a quick summary of what the model is/does. -->